Empower Your Community

-By establishing a fund with the Community Foundation, our donors have made a lasting impact on the causes that they love in our community – the causes that inspire and energize them.
+By establishing a fund with the Community Foundation, we help our donors create a lasting impact on causes they care about.
+Through CFA, you can can create a legacy that lasts forever.

 Donor Advised Funds